 A last mile resupply air (or ground) vehicle can locate the endpoint of a mission within centimetres, without the need for satellite positioning at either end, or intercommunication, if the landing position has a Sensoriis ARCTM radar.

-The micro radar has no moving parts and has fully electronically controlled antennas arrays in a Small Weight and Power package suitable for battery power.
+The micro radar has no moving parts and has fully electronically controlled antennas arrays in a low Size Weight and Power package suitable for battery power.
 Radar is largely unaffected by poor visibility, lighting, and bad weather, unlike camera-based localisation.

-The ARC-LandingTM includes an ARCTM Primary radar installed on the UAV which reports the range, bearing, elevation and power to other ARCTM Secondary radars on or around the landing zone, whilst ignoring radar reflections from background infrastructure.
+The ARC-LandingTM includes an ARCTM Primary radar installed on the UAS which reports the range, bearing, elevation and power to other ARCTM Secondary radars on or around the landing zone, whilst ignoring radar reflections from background infrastructure.

 It provides collision avoidance measurements in all weather conditions and minimises costly damage to turbines and other high-value assets, minimising time offline as well as providing peace of mind to the asset owners.